 One reason for this is that working out regularly may result in weight loss.
 Adipose tissue produces estrogen, and the more fat you have, the more estrogen is made (1).
 Excess estrogen can cause the build-up of the uterus lining to be thicker than usual.
 The thicker the endometrium is, the heavier the menstrual flow.

 With weight loss, you lose body fat and have less estrogen in your body.
 This, in turn, reduces the build-up of your uterus lining during the first half of your cycle.
 A thinner lining means a lighter menstrual flow.
+This can become a problem if you lose too much weight and your estrogen levels become too low, so maintaining your weight within a healthy range is key for a healthy menstrual cycle.

 Experience More Power And Strength

 When your period begins, the estrogen and progesterone levels drop.
-As a result, you can access glycogen/carbohydrates compared to high-estrogen periods when your body relies more on the breakdown of fats.
+As a result, you can access glycogen/carbohydrates compared to high-estrogen phases when your body relies more on the breakdown of fats.
 The low estrogen levels make fuel more accessible.

 This shift allows you to get more out of short, fast-paced fitness routines than any other time of the month.
 One study observed that the first two weeks of the menstrual cycle might allow you to achieve more significant gains in power and strength due to lower levels of the female hormones.